tkhall-notghost/tapssp-project/README.md

   - limited network monitoring utility
 - [byte-unit](https://lib.rs/crates/byte-unit) Using this.
   - For dynamically selecting the right display SI prefix for displayed byte values
+- [os_info crate](https://docs.rs/os_info/latest/os_info/) Haven't used this yet.
+  - For identifying the current platform such that more specific OS/Distro strings are supported
 - [Linux /proc fs interface crate](https://docs.rs/procfs/latest/procfs/index.html) Haven't used this yet.
   - Specifically useful for the [net module](https://docs.rs/procfs/latest/procfs/net/index.html)